A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 Black box fading in
 Using frame emotion with react

+How do i love you when i hate myself
+How do i protect you when i harm myself
+How do i hold you when ive let go of myself

+ our ties burned in the flames of this cold war

 coldest december i saw
 waiting nights and days for docs to give us the